abdelkimo/or-tools/doc_sources/MANUAL/source/manual/objectives/data_search.rst

     ..  warning:: If the ``Run()`` method returns ``true`` at a leaf of the search tree, the corresponding solution will be rejected!

+    ..  only:: html

+        In the subsection :ref:`jobshop_ls_can_we_do_better` about solving the job-shop problem with local search, we will construct our own ``SearchLimit``.

+    ..  raw:: latex

+        In subsection~\ref{manual/ls/jobshop_ls:jobshop-ls-can-we-do-better} about solving the
+        job-shop problem with local search, we will construct our own~\code{SearchLimit}.

     ``SearchLimit``\s can also be updated during the search using the following method: